 I don't follow this pastor or know the context in which he typed the tweet, but it went a bit viral, and suddenly I had a sinking suspicion that maybe it resonated with some for other reasons, possibly related to the embarrassment that was "Chick-fil-A Appreciation Day" earlier this month.

 There's been plenty of insistence lately from Christians that their vehemence against the "gay lifestyle" is not hatred, and perhaps it isn't directly.
 Plenty of people honestly want to love God and their neighbors, and their beliefs aren't motivated by hate so much as a desire to be faithful.
-If we long for understanding and elevating the discourse, it might be helpful if critics on both sides experimented with the practice of assigning positive intent (while recognizing that the stakes are considerably higher for some and that calling someone a bigot is not equal at all to acting like one).
+If we long for understanding and elevating the discourse, it could be helpful if critics on both sides experimented with the practice of assigning positive intent, but we must recognize that the stakes are considerably higher for those who are actively experiencing marginalization and even violence.

 But does it really matter what one's motivations are if what we're taking about practically is denying legal protections to fellow citizens and families?

 Marriage is not only a religious symbol or sacrament.
 In this conversation it is critical to remember that marriage is the exclusive avenue for couples and families to obtain myriad legal rights that straight folks largely take for granted in everything from health care to insurance, survivor benefits, adoption, parenting, guardianship, and so much more.

 The right to marry is not equivalent to the right to marry in X place of worship.
 If gay couples are granted the same legal benefits as their straight peers, religious communities would still be able to decide who to marry [straight couples, members, couples previously unmarried, those not co-habitating, ones who submit to premarital counseling, etc.] according to their convictions, just as always.